Super Breakout: Legacy

 In 1982, John Braden recorded a 7-in 331/3 RPM record for Kid Stuff Records, telling the story of Super Breakout.
 This science fiction story dealt with NASA astronaut Captain John Stewart Chang returning from a routine mission transporting titanium ore from Io to space station New California.
 He encounters a rainbow barrier, presumably a force of nature, that seems to have no end on either side.
 He has three lobbing missiles of white light that he can bounce off the hull of his shuttle, and they prove able to break through the layers of the force field.
 With his life support systems failing, what follows is a test of endurance turned game as he strives to break through the barrier in space.

-Glu Mobile released a licensed cellular phone version.
+Glu Mobile released a licensed mobile phone version.
 In 2008, Atari released the game for the iPhone and iPod Touch via Apple's App Store.